Almond: Cultivation

 Almonds were one of the earliest domesticated fruit trees owing to their ability to be grown from seed, allowing their cultivation to have perhaps predated the advent of grafting.

 Domesticated almonds appear in the Early Bronze Age (3000–2000 BCE), such as the archaeological sites of Numeira (Jordan), or possibly earlier.
-Another well-known archaeological example of the almond is the fruit found in Tutankhamun's tomb in Egypt (c.
+They were found in Tutankhamun's tomb in Egypt (c.
 1325 BCE), probably imported from the Levant.

 Ibn al-'Awwam's 12th-century Book on Agriculture includes an article on almond tree cultivation in Spain.

 Of the European countries that the Royal Botanic Garden Edinburgh reported as cultivating almonds, Germany is the northernmost, though the domesticated form can be found as far north as Iceland.

 Varieties

 Almond trees are small to medium-sized but commercial cultivars can be grafted onto a different root-stock to produce smaller trees.
 Varieties include: